abhipotter/toastify-pro/README.md

 // Quick notification
 toast.success('Saved!', { timeout: 1000 });

+// Toast with description - object format toast.info('Update Available', {
+    description: 'Version 2.0 is now available with new features and improvements.',
+    timeout: 8000,
+    allowClose: true
+});

+// Toast with description - simple format toast.success('Welcome!', 'Thanks for joining our platform.
+Explore the features!');

 // Long message with close button toast.info('This is a very long message that might be truncated', {